bess-days/language-wiki/doc/documentation.md

 ]
 ```
 #### Curl
-You can interact with the API with the parameter and the lang you want to search
+You can interact with the API with the parameter and the family you want to search
 ```commandline
 curl -G -d "family=Dravidian"  http://localhost:5000/search_family
 ```